wolph/django-redis-admin/README.rst

 The admin works by creating a `RedisQueryset` which fakes Django models and querysets so the `ModelAdmin` thinks it's using a regular database backed model.

+Since Redis only supports basic types the library allows for optional `base64` encoding/decoding and `json` encoding/decoding.

+While I would not recommend using it as a regular queryset to access Redis.
+In addition to querying data it does some extra queries which you usually don't need (such as fetching idle data) and it does some automatic conversion steps.

 Requirements
 ==============================================================================